ZhChHoooi/ZhChHooi.github.io/_pages/about.md

 # 🔥 News
 - *2024.09*: &nbsp;🎉🎉 Recipient of the Outstanding Doctoral Freshman Scholarship from the School of Transportation, Tongji University.
-- *2024.07*: &nbsp;🎉🎉 Received a joint training offer from Shanghai Institute of Intelligence Science and Technology (CIAI) .
+- *2024.07*: &nbsp;🎉🎉 Received a joint training offer from Shanghai Institute of Intelligence Science and Technology (SII) .

 # 📝 Publications